Pandemic’s deadliest month in US ends with signs of progress

-The deadliest month yet of the coronavirus outbreak in the U.S. drew to a close with certain signs of progress: COVID-19 cases and hospitalizations are plummeting, while vaccinations are picking up speed.
+PROVIDENCE, R.I.
+(AP) — The deadliest month yet of the coronavirus outbreak in the U.S. drew to a close with certain signs of progress: COVID-19 cases and hospitalizations are plummeting, while vaccinations are picking up speed.

 The question is whether the nation can stay ahead of the fast-spreading mutations of the virus.

-The U.S. death toll has climbed past 440,000, with over 95,000 lives lost in February alone.
-Deaths are running at about 3,150 per day on average, down slightly, by about 200, from their peak in mid-January.
+The U.S. death toll has climbed past 440,000, with over 95,000 lives lost in January alone.
+Deaths are running at about 3,150 per day on average, down slightly by about 200 from their peak in mid-January.

 But as the calendar turned to February on Monday, the number of Americans in the hospital with COVID-19 fell below 100,000 for the first time in two months.
-New cases of infection are averaging about 148,000 day, down from almost a quarter-million in mid-January.
+New cases of infection are averaging about 148,000 day, falling from almost a quarter-million in mid-January.
 And cases are trending downward in all 50 states.

 “While the recent decline in cases and hospital admissions are encouraging, they are counterbalanced by the stark reality that in January we recorded the highest number of COVID-19 deaths in any month since the pandemic began,” said Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention.